Skip to page content

 Who will give me the anaesthetic?

-An anaesthetist will give you the anaesthetic before your operation.
-Anaesthetists are qualified doctors who have had specialist training to care for you before, during and after surgery.
+An anaesthetist, a qualified doctor who has had specialist training to care for you before, during and after surgery, will give you the anaesthetic before your operation.

 The anaesthetist is supported by an assistant who is a nurse or an Operating Department Practitioner.
 They will look after you during your surgery.
 One of their jobs is to make sure the correct operation is performed.